apaunchev/paunchev.com/posts/know-your-worth.md

 I also included some basic statistics such as highest/average/median/lowest salaries.
 These should be taken with a grain of salt as they are based on the lower end of salary ranges and the real industry numbers might differ.

-The website is built with [Next.js](https://nextjs.org/), using [Ant Design](https://ant.design/), and hosted on [Vercel](https://vercel.com/).
+The website is built with [Next.js](https://nextjs.org/), using [Firestore](https://firebase.google.com/docs/firestore) for data persistence and [Ant Design](https://ant.design/) for layout.
+Hosted on [Vercel](https://vercel.com/).

 ## Conclusion

-If all this sounds relevant to you, please check out [IT Salaries](https://it-salaries-bulgaria.now.sh).
+If all this sounds relevant to you, please check out [Salaree](https://salaree.now.sh).
 It is not a commercial project and is only meant to serve the community and raise awareness of what you could expect on the Bulgarian IT job market.